saipraneethyss/Alexa-for-slack/README.md

 ```

+define the custom slot : "LIST_OF_CHANNELS" as follows:
+'general | random'

 Login to the Lambda service and create a function with Alexa Skil Sets as `Trigger Point`.
-Copy the ARN.
+Copy the ARN and paste it as the endpoint service.
+In the lambda function:
+*  create a deployment package for all the files in the model.
+(Note: All the required dependencies are included here)
+*  upload the obtained zip file to the function under `Code entry type`
+*  Set the `Handler` to "alexacode.lambda_handler"